DevMountain/node-3-afternoon/README.md

 ## Black Diamond

 * Create a React front end to interact with your app.
-* Use express static to serve up your React files from a build folder
+* Use express static to serve up your React files from a build folder.
 * Create a single view that can insert, read, update, and delete products.
 * Create a second view that just reads the products and displays them in a pretty way (like Jane.com or amazon).